QiuYukang/5G-LENA/doc/source/nr-module.rst

    FDM of numerologies example

 In the 'NR' module, the user can configure FDM bands statically before the simulation starts.
 This is a critical design assumption based on two main reasons.
 First, the 'NR' module relies on the channel and the propagation loss model that is not able to allow runtime modifications of the physical configuration parameters related to time/frequency configuration (such as the system bandwidth, the central carrier frequency, and the symbol length).
 Thus, until the current channel model is not modified to allow these runtime configuration changes, it will not be possible to perform semi-static reconfiguration of BWPs.
-The second reason is that in the simulator the RRC messaging to configure the default bandwidth part, as well as the bandwidth part reconfiguration, are not implemented yet.
+The second reason is that in the simulator, the RRC messaging to configure the default bandwidth part, as well as the bandwidth part reconfiguration, are not implemented yet.
 See implementation details and evaluations in [WNS32018-NR]_, which is inspired in [CA-WNS32017]_.

 Duplexing schemes